feldera/feldera/CONTRIBUTING.md

 - Make commits of logical units
 - Make sure your commit messages are in the proper format (see below)
-- Push your changes to a topic branch in the repository (push to your fork if you don't have commit access to the dbsp repository --- pushing directly to the repo is preferred because then CI will be able to add benchmark results to the PR in the comments).
+- Push your changes to a topic branch in the repository (push to your fork if you don't have commit access to the Feldera repository --- pushing directly to the repo is preferred because then CI will be able to add benchmark results to the PR in the comments).
 - Submit a pull request